-For the three months ended March 31, 2016, revenues from two settlement and license agreements accounted for approximately 93% of the Company's total revenues and 100% of license revenues, whereas revenues from the largest five settlement and license agreements accounted for 87% of the Company's total revenue and 92% of license revenues for the period ending March 31, 2015.
+Revenues from the issuance of one-time licenses to certain of the Company's patent portfolios accounted for approximately 100% and 99% of our revenues for the three months and six ended June 30, 2016 and 79% and 91% for the three and six months ended June 30, 2015, respectively.
+For the three months ended June 30, 2016, revenues from the five largest settlement and license agreements accounted for approximately 99% of the Company's revenues, whereas revenues from the five largest settlement and license agreements accounted for 63% of the Company's revenue for the comparable period ending June 30, 2015.

-The Company expects that a significant portion of its future revenues will be based on one-time grants of similar non-recurring, nonexclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
+While the Company added a number of patent portfolios during the period ending June 30, 2016 and immediately after and prior to this filing, and the Company intends to move towards a recurring revenue model associated with the new, larger portfolios, the Company expects that until such transition is fully enacted that a significant portion of its revenues in the upcoming periods will be based on one-time grants of similar non-recurring, non-exclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
 Further, with the expected small number of firms with which the Company enters into license agreements, and the amount and timing of such license agreements, the Company also expects that its revenues may be highly variable from one period to the next.